Marta Milans: Career

 Milans co-starred in the 2013 drama film The Disappearance of Eleanor Rigby and in 2014 was series regular in the short-lived ABC crime drama series Killer Women.
 In 2016, she co-starred opposite Gina Torres in the ABC pilot The Death of Eva Sofia Valdez.
-Milans later returned to Spain to starring in the Movistar+ drama series El embarcadero.
+Milans later returned to Spain to star in the Movistar+ drama series El embarcadero.
 She also appeared in American films Asher (2018) and Shazam!
 (2019).
-She appeared on The Wayne Ayers Podcast in 2023.